gflohr/qgoda-site/en/docs/differences-to-jekyll.md

 You can extract these strings into `.po` files for translations, and install the compiled translations in the site.
 This is following the standard process for [GNU gettext](https://www.gnu.org/software/gettext/), the de-facto standard for localization of open-source software.

+### Default Ignores

+In Qgoda, a file `_logs/access.log` is ignored, in Jekyll it would be processed.
+The default ignore rule in Qgoda is "ignore all top-level files and directories the names of which start with an underscore".
+Rationale: Qgoda's default makes a whole lot of sense.

+### Rebuild Triggers

+Qgoda will accumulate all rebuild triggers during a rebuild.
+All changes made while Qgoda is rebuilding a site will result in a single rebuild attempt after the changes.
+Jekyll will remember, whenever a modification is recorded after the grace period, and create a snapshot, whenever you hit `CTRL-S`.
+This is <del>almost</del> never what you want or need.
+Contrary to Jekyll, Qgoda will also honor `CTRL-C` while it is busy ignoring your wishes.

 ## Template System

 Qgoda uses [The Template Toolkit](http://www.template-toolkit.org/) as its primary templating system, Jekyll uses [Liquid](https://shopify.github.io/liquid/).